 Just look at this 100-year chart of gold, courtesy of Macrotrends:

 Now, most people (aside from filthy-rich pop stars known for being a bit … quirky) don’t invest in physical gold; they invest in gold stocks.
 But when gold prices fall, gold stocks tend to fall even further.
-Gold is a fickle commodity, and any run-up is short-lived.
+Gold is a fickle commodity, and run-ups tend to be cyclical.
 If you’re investing for the long haul, it’s best to steer clear.

 Gold as an Investment: The Ugly